EpiDiverse/snp/docs/usage.md

 ## Modifiers

+If neither of the following two options are specified, the pipeline will run only the double-masking procedure and provide output bam files.

 ### `--variants`
-Run pipeline in variant calling mode.
-Disables clustering mode unless also specified.
-If neither mode is specified then both will run [default: off]
+Run pipeline in variant calling mode. [default: off]

 ### `--clusters`
-Run pipeline in clustering mode.
-Disables variant calling mode unless also specified.
-If neither mode is specified then both will run [default: off]
+Run pipeline in clustering mode. [default: off]

 ## Variant Calling